whyisthisbroken/atmospheric-weather-card-backup/README.md

 <br>

 ## Examples

-All examples use scrollable chips and you can change and mix the elements as needed.
+You can customize these examples however you like.
+If you want the exact same look, use the guides to add the [fonts](#font-family) and [weather icons](#weather-icons).

 <br>